anshulshah99/anshulshah99.github.io/_teaching/ai4all_su22.md

 date: 2022-08-07
 ---

 I was a teaching assistant for an online course that taught data science to high schoolers.
 The course covered pandas, basic statistics, and basic machine learning.
+As a teaching assistant, I created videos that introduced and demonstrated these data science concepts and held office hours to assist students on assignments.